EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-inputs-and-outputs.md

 ### Summary

 Both Tekton and Argo Workflows require installation of additional components (such as a cron job or a sensor) in order to do trigger builds based on external changes such as timers.
-Approaching these two systems from nothing required an amount of reading and tinkering with YAML that seems defies the simplicity of 'run this once an hour'.
+Approaching these two systems from nothing required an amount of reading and tinkering with YAML that seems to defy the simplicity of 'run this once an hour'.

 Jenkins and Concourse pipelines were trivial to trigger programmatically by comparison, with Jenkins falling shy of a "Great" rating due to the pipeline being coupled to a single repository.